brennalaurentan/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous BandBook home folder.

+**Q**: What is considered as duplicated data?<br>
+**A**: In our current implementation, two contacts with the exact same name (while being case sensitive) are considered as duplicated data.
+As such, it is recommended to enter full contact names of band members to avoid this duplication error.

+**Q**: What values are considered valid for different fields?<br>
+**A**: Refer to the [Parameter Constraints](#parameter-constraints) section for the list of valid values for each field.

 --------------------------------------------------------------------------------------------------------------------